10 best sofas to make the centre piece of your lounge

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps us to fund journalism across The Independent.

 If you like some extra back support, this traditional-style sofa has two removable lumbar cushions that you can position as you like.
 These, and the main seat cushions, are filled with feather and down for a premium feel.
-It comes in three sizes (as well as an armchair option), and a huge choice of fabrics from leather and linen to tweed and velvet too.
+It comes in three sizes (as well as an armchair option) ubt we like the 2-seater, and a huge choice of fabrics from leather and linen to tweed and velvet too.
 This is a great option if you are looking to customise – there’s lots of bright colours and patterns to choose.

 Habitat juno 2-seater sofa: £595, Habitat